Matthew-Hurrell/viva-la-nacho/README.md

 #### Pagination

 A maximum of nine cards are visible on the all recipes page before page pagination occurs.
 The pagination menu is only visible if more than nine recipes exist on the Viva La Nacho site.
-Pagination is necessary to reduce load times and keep the page from being very large if a lot of recipes are published on the site.
-The user can click the next, previous, last or first buttons to navigate between pages of recipes.
+Pagination is necessary to reduce load times, and to keep the page from being very large if a lot of recipes are published on the site.
+The user can click the next, previous, last or first buttons to navigate between the pages of recipes.

 ![All Recipes Pagination](readme/assets/images/all-recipes-pagination.png)